hannahdh98/WDD3600-new-/README.md

-#WDD3600
+WDD3600
-This code was from chapter 19 of "Node.js - The Complete Guide" by Maximilian Schwarzmuller.
+This code was from chapter 18 of "Node.js - The Complete Guide" by Maximilian Schwarzmuller.
 You can find the provided code at this link https://learning.oreilly.com/videos/node-js-the/9781838826864/9781838826864-video12_8.

-#To download This Code
+To download This Code
 To download this code you will need to click the green download button and choose the option that best fits you.
 I recommend downloading the zipped version. to do this, click the "download zip" option.
 To view the code, you will need a text/code editor such as notepad++ or Visual Studio code.
 This code deals with Express.
 Node.js, Javascript, HTML, and CSS. ( You will need to install these)

-#To download Node Modules
+To download Node Modules
 You will need to download node modules to run this code.
 TO do so, in your terminal you will need to run the command: npm install.

-#What you will need to install also: npm install
-express-session
-mongoose
-session
-bodyparser
-csrf
-connect-mongoose-session
-connect-flash
-MongoDBStore